-Prerequisites: COMD 5050 and Grade Point Average of 3.0.
-A supervised experience in a university, community, or home-based setting requiring application of assessment and treatment procedures to individuals with mild to moderate articulation, language, fluency, voice, and hearing communication disorders.
-This course will include a weekly seminar on topics related to the profession.
+Prerequisites: COMD 5050.
+A supervised experience in a university or community based setting requiring application of assessment and treatment procedures to individuals with mild to moderate articulation, language, fluency, voice and hearing communication disorders.

 COMD 5110 Science in Communication Disorders